sabbyanandan/spring-xd-examples/regular-ingress/README.md

 **Verify Writes:**

 Unless overridden, the default rollover for _hdfs_ sink is 1GB.
-The write wouldn't complete until it reaches the size; hence, we close the stream to verify the writes.
-We can have a continuous data pipeline with a schedule to poll a directory and write every 24hrs.
+The write wouldn't complete until it reaches this size; hence, we close the stream to verify the writes.
+The stream in essence can be a continuous data pipeline with a schedule to poll the directory and write every 24hrs.

 > xd:>stream destroy urldownload